danomatika/joyosc/README.md

     ./configure --prefix=/path/to/install/dir

-If using Macports on Mac OS X, it is recommended to use the Macports default prefix of `/opt/local`.
+If using Macports on macOS, it is recommended to use the Macports default prefix of `/opt/local`.
 Homebrew installs to `/usr/local` so you won't need to set the prefix.

 ### lopack & tinyobject libraries